Dress up dinnertime

 From bone-shaped ceramic dog bowls with dividers to deluxe crystal and quartz dog dishes to naturally-cooling earthenware to hand-painted designer dog bowls—you want it, we got it.

 Choosing a dog dish for your pup seems like a simple task at first, but there are many factors to consider when it comes to selecting the dog bowl perfectly suited to your canine’s unique needs.
-Countless breeds means our lovable companions come in all shapes and sizes.
+Countless breeds mean our lovable companions come in all shapes and sizes.
 You should keep this in mind when shopping for your dog’s dinnerware.
 The size of the dog dish as well as material and even such small details as design can influence your pup’s dinnertime routine.

 Here are 5 tips for choosing the perfect dog dish: